robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 click the *Person Editor* option in the *sidebar* menu, you'll see the *adminui-crud* page appear in the UI's *content area*.

 You'll also see a red *toastr* error appear in the top right corner - ignore that for now.

+## Load the CRUD Assembly into the Content Area by Default

 Let's make one further UI behaviour change before we start working on the CRUD page itself.
-In this example, we really only have this one page to display, so rather than (or as well as) selecting it from the *sidebar* menu, we could save a mouse-click for the user and display it in the *content area* by default when the user has logged in.
+In this example, we really only have this one page to display, so rather than (or as well as) selecting it from the *sidebar* menu, we could save a mouse-click for the user and display it in the *content area* by default as soon as the user has logged in.

+## Modify the *app.js* Loader Module

 We can do that my changing the *loadMainView()* function in the *app.js* module to this: